zengyiqun/Log4NetKafkaAppender/README.md

 You can define multiple brokers by adding more values to the <brokers> collection.
 You can only send to one topic currently
-The Producer is async, but the appender is not, so it has to use .Wait() to ensure the send is complete.
+The Producer is async, but the appender is not, by default the appender will not wait on the asnyc operation completing.
+You can set the waitForAsync option in config to true to force a wait on the task.